psharma04/academic-kickstart/content/post/physics-hsc-consolidation/index.md

 # Module 8 From the Universe to the Atom

 The Big Bang Theory (BBT) is used to explain formation of elements on the periodic table during 13.8 billion years and is an attempt to understand origin and development of the universe.
 According to the BBT, energy spread out from a singularity (a small point of high temperature and density) before the singularity? conjecture.
 Brian Smith disproved the collapsing universe theory through showing that the universe was expanding at an increasing rate.
 As energy spreads over increasing distances, the temperature greatly reduces from that of the singularity.
-Particles (Quarks, electrons, neutrons, protons) and forces mediated by particles (gravity 🡪 all particles, electrostatic 🡪 charged particles, weak nuclear forces 🡪 quarks, photons and leptons (electrons), strong nuclear forces 🡪gluon (bonds that hold quarks), quarks) all form out of energy.
+Particles (Quarks, electrons, neutrons, protons) and forces mediated by particles (gravity $\rightarrow$ all particles, electrostatic $\rightarrow$ charged particles, weak nuclear forces $\rightarrow$ quarks, photons and leptons (electrons), strong nuclear forces $\rightarrow$gluon (bonds that hold quarks), quarks) all form out of energy.
 At lower temperatures d/t universe expansion, particles formed become stable and combine to form atoms/molecules – matter.
 Energy from singularity is all the energy in the universe and for 13.8 B years this energy has been transformed into radiation and matter observable today.
 Total amount of energy is the same as the beginning.

 Atoms were thought to be the smallest, indivisible particles until electrons and radioactivity were discovered.
 Later experiments showed that protons and atoms were divisible and made from quarks but, electrons are not (elementary).
 There is an antiparticle for every particle, slightly more matter than antimatter was formed why?
 No idea.
 Most of what we detect today is matter not antimatter.
 Matter and anti-matter annihilate when they collide, when electron + positron = annihilated and 2 gamma rays released.